-Basque Burnt Cheesecake recipe that literally comes together in 5 minutes using 5 simple ingredients yet has an unbelievably texture and taste, the best Cheesecake I have ever had!
-Basque Burnt Cheesecake, or as some people refer to it San Sebastian Cheesecake is the easiest cheesecakes of all, a must try!
+This Basque Burnt Cheesecake recipe that literally comes together in 5 minutes using 5 simple ingredients yet has an unbelievably texture and taste, the best Cheesecake I have ever had!
+Basque Burnt Cheesecake, or as some people refer to it San Sebastian Cheesecake is the easiest cheesecake of all, a must-try!

-Baking this cheesecake is the perfect choice if you feel intimidated by making traditional cheesecakes that comes with the pressure of water bath, whether it will crack or shrink, over or underbakes...
-Taste-wise it has the creamiest, most amazing custard like texture with a caramelized top, the most delicious cheesecake of all!
+Baking this Burnt Baque cheesecake is the perfect choice if you feel intimidated by making traditional cheesecakes that come with the pressure of a water bath, whether it will crack or shrink, over or underbakes...
+Taste-wise it has the creamiest, most amazing custard-like texture with a caramelized top, the most delicious cheesecake of all!

 📖 Basque Burnt Cheesecake origin

 The Burnt cheesecake originated from Spain´s Basque region, in fact, some also call it San Sebastian cheesecake that is referring to a Basque town.
 It is said that a restaurant called La Viña Bar in San Sebastián makes the very best Burnt Cheesecake - this place is high on the list for most foodies - actually on my list too to visit next year!
 Basque Burnt cheesecake is a crustless cheesecake that is baked at a very high temp to achieve the iconic, lovely burnt = caramelized crust on top.
 It should be slightly underbaked (but not raw) and will set as it cools.

-- It is extremely easy - No fancy ingredients nor equipment is needed and you don´t have to worry about any advanced baking techniques during the process.
-Both the mixing process as well as the baking process is very simple even if you are a beginner in the kitchen.
-Safe to say that is impossible to mess up making Basque Burnt cheesecake!
+- It is extremely easy - No fancy ingredients or equipment is needed and you don´t have to worry about any advanced baking techniques during the process.
+Both the mixing process as well as the baking process are very simple even if you are a beginner in the kitchen.
+Safe to say that it is almost impossible to mess up Basque Burnt cheesecake!

-- It is super quick - you literally have to mix 5 simple ingredients together and then bake it.
+- It is super quick - You will literally have to mix 5 simple ingredients together and then bake it.
 No need to make crust or topping, the entire process is done in one bowl

 - Imperfection is appreciated this time! - Normally we want a neat side, neat top, avoid burning it, avoid cracks on top, avoid that it shrinks etc...
 Not this one!
 The more rustic the better.